- What is the Student Code of Conduct and to whom does it apply?

 If you are charged by the University and accept responsibility, or if you are found responsible for charges, a discipline record is created.
 The record is considered part of your educational record and is kept for 7 years past your date of graduation.
 It can be reported outside the University for 3 years after graduation.
 Your record can also be disclosed to parties inside the University at any time if it is determined that they have a legitimate educational interest.
 Your record can be shared with you at any time, released to a court of law via subpoena, and in certain, limited circumstances, may also be shared with your parents or legal guardians.
 Information about discipline records.

-In the two semesters before a student’s graduation or any time thereafter, a student may request that his/her disciplinary record not be externally disclosed.
-If approved, the disciplinary record would no longer be externally disclosed but would continue to be maintained.
+In the two semesters before a student’s graduation or any time thereafter, a student may request that his/her conduct record not be externally disclosed.
+If approved, the conduct record would no longer be externally disclosed but would continue to be maintained.
 This decision shall be at the sole discretion of the Senior Director of the Office of Student Conduct at University Park (or his/her designee at another Penn State campus) and shall include the entire record (i.e., no partial deletions are allowed).
 Contact the Office of Student Conduct for more information regarding External Non-Disclosure.